gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 #### SSH Agent Forwarding Risks and Constraints

 SSH Agent forwarding introduces an inherent risk.
 When a user does `ssh -A` or `tsh ssh -A`, their forwarded keys could be used by a user on the remote machine with root permissions over the remote user.
 However, it should not be possible to export any sensitive data from a user's forwarded Key Agent.
-This criteria prohibits some potential options, such as providing an SSH Agent extension to retrieve a Teleport identity file for the user, or returning a raw private key in the `tls-cert@goteleport.com` extension.
+This criteria prohibits some potential options, such as providing the user's raw private key via the `identity@goteleport.com` extension.

 #### Per-session MFA

-Additionally, the `tls-cert@goteleport.com` introduces a slight vulnerability in per-session MFA.
+The per-session MFA certificate returned in the `identity@goteleport.com` extension introduces a slight vulnerability in per-session MFA.
 Currently, per-session MFA certificates are only held in memory and are never exportable.
 The new extension makes it possible for a user to run the extension and export the certificate.
 This certificate would still be limited to a 1 minute TTL, but could in theory be used for unintended purposes outside of ["establishing a single session"](https://github.com/gravitational/teleport/blob/master/rfd/0014-session-2FA.md#constraints).
 This factor also contributed to the choice to use a key constraint extension for the mfa-verified SSH certificate instead.

 ### Additional Considerations